robisim74/angular-l10n/doc/spec.md

             this.locale.addLanguage('en');
             // Add a new language here.

-            // Required: default language and expiry (No days).
-If the expiry is omitted, the cookie becomes a session cookie. this.locale.definePreferredLanguage('en', 30);
+            this.locale.useLocalStorage(); // To store the user's chosen language, prefer Local Storage.

+            // Required: default language.
+            // Selects the current language of the browser/user if it has been added, else the default language. this.locale.definePreferredLanguage('en');

             // Initializes LocalizationService: asynchronous loading.
             this.localization.translationProvider('./i18n/locale-'); // Required: initializes the translation provider with the given path prefix.